miggy97/riman/README.md

 > It also provides you with relevant information about words such as assonance rhyme, consonant rhyme, syllables, stressed syllable...

+Aquí tienes una [DEMO](https://riman-4661f.web.app/) para que puedas probar algunas rimas.

+> Here is a [DEMO](https://riman-4661f.web.app/) so you can try some rhymes.

 # Install

     npm install riman